 34. With immediate effect from the date of the announcement of the 2018 Policy Address by the Chief Executive (i.e. 10 October 2018), the maternity leave for all eligible female employees of the Government has been extended from 10 to 14 weeks to allow them more time to take care of their new-born children.
-As at 31 March 2021, more than 4 000 Government employees had benefited from this measure.
+As at 30 September 2021, about 5 000 Government employees had benefited from this measure.